Pulsar Portable Generator Reviews: Top 5 Compared and Reviewed

 Sound Level

 Conventional generators make more operational sound than inverter generators.
 Take the example of Pulsar PG1202S.
-It is a conventional generator that operates at 65 dB (A) but only features a 72cc 2-stroke engine and produces 900 running watts.
+It is a traditional generator that operates at 65 dB (A) but only features a 72cc 2-stroke engine and produces 900 running watts.
 On the other hand, Pulsar PG2300iS has an operational sound of 59 dB (A).
 It has an 80cc 4-stroke engine that produces 1800 running watts.

 So, it is better to avoid buying a Pulsar conventional generator if your power requirement is on the lower side.
 Otherwise, you can add noise-reducing mufflers and keep a generator away from you to get as little noise as possible in your ears.